alexandre-lelain/nocode-nobug/src/pages/react-refs/index.md

 There might be some edge cases (_very rare_) where you might want to attach a `ref` to a React component.

 `refs` cannot be attached to **functional components** as is - it requires to use the `React.forwardRef` HOC we'll see in details later.
-After all, this is what this article is about!

 Functional components, or stateless components, cannot have a `ref` attached because there is no state to attach the `ref` to.
-It as simple as that.
+It's as simple as that.
 Like said previously, the hooks solve this problem since **react@^16.8.0**.

 However, you can attach a `ref` to a **Class Component**.